zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

 represents an abstract trait of the object and consists of types implementing this trait.

-The new context is often found by evaluating the protodata against a new data source - the auxiliary data
+The new context may found by evaluating the protodata against a new data source - the auxiliary data

-The domain of the new context and the proto-domain can be structurally very distant, possibly orthogonal
+The domain of the new context and the proto-domain can be structurally very distant, possibly orthogonal.

 The protodata and the auxiliary data must be somehow adapted for the new context domain

-Transformation and normalization are lossy processes, thus it removes data which the application could use in the future.
+Transformation and normalization are lossy processes, thus they remove data, which the application could use in the future.
 Next, such a processing may cause delays and put additional burden on the infrastructure.
 In the course of time the transforming processes tend to become unmaintainable.